arnavdaryani/BudgetBuddy/README.md

-# Expense Tracker MERN Web Application
+# BudgetBuddy

 ## Overview

-The Expense Tracker MERN web application is designed to help users manage and track their expenses efficiently.
+BudgetBuddy is designed to help users manage and track their expenses efficiently.
 Built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and integrated with Chart.js for data visualization, this application provides a seamless and interactive user experience for adding, viewing, and analyzing expenses.

 ## Features

-- **Expense Management**: Add, edit, and delete expenses with details such as amount, category, and date.
+- **Expense Management**: Add, edit, and delete expenses with details such as amount, category, date, and description.
 - **Expense Categories**: Organize expenses into customizable categories.
 - **Expense Summary**: View a summary of expenses over different periods (daily, weekly, monthly).
 - **Expense Visualization**: Interactive charts and graphs powered by Chart.js for visualizing expense data.